 - Check out this short and awesome video on how to identify ash trees and damage from the emerald ash borer: Emerald Ash Borer ID Video

 - Do you need some more technical handouts?
-Check out the great reference list here at EmeraldAshBorer.info under “How to Identify EAB”
+Check out the this comprehensive Resource list here at EmeraldAshBorer.info Publications and Resources

 - Looking for kid friendly EAB resources like a coloring page or a bug mask?
 Look through our awesome “For Kids” page!